Get help now Make a donation

 Alternative medical systems

 What are they?
-There are some traditional treatments that take a different approach to healthcare than that taken by the NHS.
-These approaches include Traditional Chinese Medicine (TCM), Ayurvedic Medicine, Siddha Medicine and Unani Medicine.
+Some countries, cultures or belief systems have different approaches to medicine than the NHS.
+These approaches include Traditional Chinese medicine (TCM), Ayurvedic medicine, Siddha medicine and Unani medicine.

-In some countries, these approaches are part of mainstream medical care.
-They often have different ideas to those found in UK healthcare about the causes of mental health problems, how to identify them and how to treat them.
-The treatments include other complementary and alternative therapies, such as herbal remedies, massage and acupuncture.
+In some countries these approaches are part of mainstream medical care.
+They might have different ideas about the causes of mental health problems, how to identify them and how to treat them.
+The treatments can include other complementary and alternative therapies, such as herbal remedies and acupuncture.

 What are they used for?
 Alternative medical systems are used to treat a range of mental health problems.

 Are there side effects and are they safe?
-These approaches involve a wide range of practices and treatments, which will have different side effects, and there can be risks in some treatments.
-You should speak to your practitioner or GP about these before deciding to have any treatment.
+These approaches involve a wide range of practices and treatments.
+These will have different side effects and risks.
+Before you decide to have any treatment, speak to your practitioner or another health professional about these.

 Aromatherapy

 What is it?
-Aromatherapy uses essential oils (oils extracted from plants) for healing.
-It can also be combined with other treatments, such as massage therapy.
-Some people use essential oils themselves, or products with essential oils such as candles.
+Aromatherapy uses oils extracted from plants, sometimes called 'essential oils', for healing.
+It can be combined with other treatments, such as massage therapy.
+You can also buy products with essential oils in them to use yourself, such as candles.

-What is it used for?
+What's it used for?
 Different essential oils are thought to be useful for different experiences.
-For example, lavender oil is commonly used for relaxation and sleep.
-Other oils may be helpful for different experiences.
+For example, lavender oil is commonly used for relaxation and sleep problems.

 Are there side effects and is it safe?
-It is possible to experience allergies or reactions to the oils, so you should speak to the aromatherapist beforehand if you have concerns.
+It's possible to experience allergic reactions to the oils and skin irritation.
+You should speak to an aromatherapist or read the guidance on products you buy if you have concerns.

 Does it work?
-Many people find aromatherapy helpful as part of a self-care routine or for managing symptoms alongside other treatments.
-It is unlikely to be able to treat a mental health problem on its own.
+Some people find aromatherapy helpful as part of a self-care routine.
+And for managing anxiety and depression symptoms.
+And some find it most useful when used alongside other treatments.
+It's unlikely to be able to treat a mental health problem on its own in the long term.

 Where can I find out more?